wp-plugins/wordpress-mobile-edition/README.txt

 - Created a working-html directory
 - Added the option of custom link text for clfmobi_mobile_link()
 - Included options for default Exit and Return mobile version text.
+- Added shortcode for cfmobile_link [cfmobi-link]
+- No longer need to move the theme file into the theme directory

 = 3.1 =